freeworld1995/Crafty/README.md

 # Crafty
+This is my final project for IOS Course at MindX Bootcamp.
 An application for people who love DIY their own Handmade's stuffs.
 A hybrid between social and trading app, where users can login and upload their own crafted item, share it to people who's using the app.
 The app use **Firebase** as backend server <3

 Link YouTube demo: